 When two or more sources are giving you information about a certain prefix you need to choose which information you are going to use.
-For example OSPF might tell you to go “left” if you want to reach network X, EIGRP might tell you that you need to go “right”.
+For example, OSPF might tell you to go “left” if you want to reach network X, and EIGRP might tell you that you need to go “right”.
 Who do you trust?
 OSPF or EIGRP?
 You can’t put both in the routing table for network X.

 The administrative distance solves this problem.
 When two sources give us information about the exact same network we’ll have to make a decision and it’s done by looking at the administrative distance.
 Let me show you the different values:

-The lower the better…as you can see EIGRP has a lower administrative distance (90) than OSPF (110) so we will use EIGRP in my example.
+The lower, the better…as you can see EIGRP has a lower administrative distance (90) than OSPF (110), so we will use EIGRP in my example.

 Keep in mind: